Mushroom-Daemon/doks/content/docs/2_the_big_ones/credibility.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
 Junk mail.
-I was&mdash;and am&mdash;mesmerized by it.
+I was mesmerized by it.
+Still am.

 Send a stranger a letter, get them to open it, *read it*, and then buy whatever you're selling?
-That's magic.
-A magic that drew me into the field and remains a part of what holds my interest today.
+That's magic&mdash;a magic that drew me into the field of persuasive writing and a big part of what holds my interest today.

-However, not everyone has such a positive view on sales and persuasion.
+ But not everyone has such a positive view on the field of persuasion.
 Many folks are of the opinion that marketers (which, as a persuasive writer, you are) are practicing a kind of *dark* magic.
 They're manipulators.
 Snake oil salesmen.
-Shiesters who will do or say anything for a quick buck or to trick you into doing something that benefits *them*.
-And truth-be-told, sometimes those folks are right.
+Shiesters who will do or say anything for a quick buck or vote.
+And the thing is...

+ Sometimes they're right.

 But as with most things, there is a positive side to that sorcery&mdash;the good witch or wizard that uses these magic ingredients to concoct potions that benefit both parties.
 It's about having integrity&mdash;pursuing the truth.
 Your truth and mine and aligning them in a way that inspires the kind of action where both sides win.